 Knowing the HERS score of a property would go a long way in deciding on what home is best in the eyes of most buyers.

 Let’s take a deep dive into this holy grail of an energy score.
 What does it take to get a home to perform so efficiently?
 Here’ we’ll find out.

 The NetZero score cannot be reached without making some wise choices when it comes to the parts that make up the sum.
-Each material will erode away at the typical home performance to get to that netZero number.
+In fact, each material will erode away at the typical home performance to get to that netZero number.

 Major Impact Materials Stacked

 Those who audit homes for their energy scores know that it is the culmination of building materials coupled with the quality of installation that takes a home from good to great.
 A whole house holistic approach is required to get there.
 What does that mean exactly?